WHAT WE TREAT

 Symptoms and Diagnosis

-- Swelling and tightness in the affected limb.
+- Swelling and a feeling of tightness in the affected limb.

-- Intravenous Fluids: To stabilize blood pressure and improve tissue perfusion.
+- Intravenous Fluids: To stabilize circulation and tissue perfusion.

-- Pain Management: Medications to alleviate pain and discomfort.
+- Pain Management: Medications to control severe pain.

 Rehabilitation and Recovery